nwhitehead/soundfont-godot/README.md

 `time` of this time or lower will happen as soon as possible at the beginning of the next audio callback.
 Method calls that give `time` higher than this value will be scheduled for that audio position.
-These events can be within the time of the next audio callback and should be handled correctly within one audio sample.
+These events can be within the time of the next audio callback and should be handled correctly to within one audio sample.

 ## Latency